- Open enrollment for 2022 health plans was November 1, 2021, through January 15, 2022.

 - Short-term health plans can be sold in North Carolina with initial plan terms up to 364 days.

 - Insurer participation: United and Aetna left the exchange at the end of 2016, but Centene/Ambetter, Bright, and Oscar have joined since then, United rejoined in 2021, and two additional insurers plan to join for 2022.

 What type of health insurance exchange does North Carolina have?

-Which companies offer coverage in North Carolina's exchange?
+Which health insurance carriers offer 2022 coverage in the North Carolina marketplace?